Editor’s Note: This post has been updated with new links and fresh content to better serve readers like you. 🙂

 Is there an image of someone using your product or service?
 Can I see an image or illustration of how your offer works?

-To show off their USP, YogaGlo features a hero shot of an actual yogi using her home as a meditation and yoga studio:
+To show off their USP, YogaGlo features a hero shot of a real yogi using her home as a meditation and yoga studio:

 Does your image support the same single goal of the CTA?

 Is your brand identity on your landing page prominent?
-Does the page include your branded colors and identity?
+Do your brand colors and identity support your offer?

 Does your hero shot trigger the right emotion?
 Does it tell a story that pulls on your visitor’s heartstrings?

 Make-A-Wish Foundation makes it very obvious where your donation dollars are going, starting with the landing page imagery:

 Did you include any directional cues (subtle or obvious) that guide the visitor to your CTA?

 ConversionXL tested out various directional cues, which resulted in different user reactions:

 Regardless of your visual cue of choice, drawing attention to your CTA is key.